lerenn/code-manager/docs/features/005-implement-repos-directory-structure.md

 ### Integration with Run() Method
 The `CreateReposDirectoryStructure()` method will be called from the existing `Run()` method to keep the function small and maintain separation of concerns.
 The integration will occur after project validation (Feature 004) and before any worktree operations.

-### Integration with NewWTM()
+### Integration with NewCM()
-The `NewWTM()` function will be updated to accept a `*config.Config` parameter, allowing configuration to be injected at construction time.
+The `NewCM()` function will be updated to accept a `*config.Config` parameter, allowing configuration to be injected at construction time.
 This maintains dependency injection principles and makes the code more testable.

 ### Repository Name Format Decision
-- **Format**: Full repository path (e.g., "github.com/lerenn/wtm")
+- **Format**: Full repository path (e.g., "github.com/lerenn/cm")
 - **Rationale**: Provides better organization and avoids naming conflicts
 - **Sanitization**: Replace invalid characters with underscores/hyphens